 The majority of the world’s population does not work at a desk.
 In fact, over 80% of the global workforce (2.7 billion people worldwide), is deskless.
-They are often the first and most direct representatives of their company.
-We rely on them for tasks that impact directly our everyday life, health, happiness, and the well-being of ourselves and our loved ones.
+They are what you call deskless workers who are often the first and most direct representatives of their company.
+We rely on deskless workers for tasks that impact directly our everyday life, health, happiness, and the well-being of ourselves and our loved ones.
 Yet, they are too often forgotten and receive limited technological support.

 In this article, we’ll explore the challenges of the deskless worker and how to solve them.

 Deskless workers are employees who do not work in a traditional office.
 They do not have regular access to computers or email and have limited contact with the leadership.
 These types of jobs are spread across a variety of industries and often represent an important part of our economy.

 • Health Care Workers